SmartestWashingMachine/mango2/README.md

 # Mango 2

-Mango 2 allows you to machine translate Japanese manga images to English.
+Mango 2 is a tool to machine translate Japanese manga images to English.
 It can also be used for games if you have Textractor setup, or some other tool that can copy game text to the clipboard.
 All the translation models support using previous sentences as additional contextual info.

 **All the AI models are installed locally** - no need to worry about rate limits!